Menzies Institute for Medical Research UROP

 - Whether you intend to pursue a career in research either in full or in part

-- Identify a project that you would like to be involved in (a table of potential research projects and supervisor contact details is provided here).
+- Identify a project that you would like to be involved in (a table of potential research projects and supervisor contact details (PDF 59.5KB)).
 Please show evidence in your application that you have spoken to a researcher who has agreed to supervise you and has a project available.
-Information about research undertaken at Menzies can be found here on the website.
+Information about research undertaken at Menzies can be found at Diseases and Health issues and it is possible to approach researchers not listed on the table.

 The letter must be no longer than two A4 pages in Times New Roman font size 12, left justified text with minimum 2cm margins.
 Letters longer than two pages will not be considered.